Realm for Android

 |

-myRealm.beginTransaction(); // Create an object Country country1 = myRealm.createObject(Country. class ); // Set its fields country1.setName( "India" ); country1.setPopulation( 51658008 ); country1.setCode( "NO" ); myRealm.commitTransaction(); |
+myRealm.beginTransaction(); // Create an object Country country1 = myRealm.createObject(Country.class); // Set its fields country1.setName("India"); country1.setPopulation(51658008); country1.setCode("NO");myRealm.commitTransaction(); |

-If the constructor must be used, use the copyToRealm
+If the constructor must be used, use the copyToRealm method of the associated Realm object before the transaction is committed.
+For example:

 1